amotivv-inc/memory-box-inference/USER_GUIDE.md

 ### Requests and Responses

-**What they are:** Requests are individual API calls to the proxy, and responses are the corresponding replies from OpenAI.
+**What they are:** Requests are individual API calls to the gateway, and responses are the corresponding replies from the AI provider.

 **How they work:**
 - Each request has a unique request ID
-- Each OpenAI response has a response ID
+- Each AI response has a response ID
 - Requests are associated with users and sessions
 - Requests can use personas for system prompts
 - Requests can be streaming or non-streaming